lene/here-intermodal-api-blog/blogpost.md

 * [Part 7: Traffic](http://developer.here.com/blog/who-wants-ice-cream-a-here-maps-api-for-javascript-tutorial-part-7-traffic)
 * [Part 8: Wrapping Up](http://developer.here.com/blog/who-wants-ice-cream-a-here-maps-api-for-javascript-tutorial-part-8-wrapping-up)

-In this tutorial we will create a Javascript program that displays a map of Chicago and lets you select a start point, from where a Park and Ride route to the HERE offices in Chicago, which is situated at the coordinates 41.884238/-87.638862, is calculated.
+In this tutorial we will create a Javascript program that displays a map of Chicago and, from a start point you choose, calculates a Park and Ride route to the HERE offices in Chicago.
 It should be easy for you to choose a different destination, or extend the script so you can select both origin and destination for your journey freely.

 So, let's go!

 To work with any HERE API, you need to get yourself a pair of **credentials**.
 They consist of an app id and an app code.
 You can get your own set of credentials by signing up on [developer.here.com](http://developer.here.com).
 After signing up for our account you create a new application to generate an app ID and an app code.
 If you have already signed up, you can access your credentials on your "Projects" page.
 There's a 90-day Free Trial and also a free Public Plan available.
-Due to licensing issues, if you use one of those, to use the Intermodal Routing API you must also contact the HERE Sales Team via the [Contact Us](http://developer.here.com/contact-us) page and request < TODO LENE (pending Sales Team's response) that your application is enabled for the Intermodal Routing API.
-Please state that you are not a public transit company in order to circumvent the licensing restrictions.
-It should take no more than XXXX hours for your application to be allowed to use the Intermodal Routing API. >
+Due to licensing issues, if you use one of those, to use the Intermodal Routing API you must also contact the HERE Sales Team via the [Contact Us](https://developer.here.com/contact-us#contact-sales) page and request that your application is enabled for the Intermodal Routing API.
+It can take up to three days for your application to be allowed to use the Intermodal Routing API.

 ## Finally: some code!